 Announcing customizable time zones, more flexible reports and hourly charts

-Posted about 11 months ago
+Posted about a year ago

 by Tianqi Li

 Analytics is used by people all around the world, so we want to present data in the most useful way for everyone.
 Up until now, all of the data we showed you was based on Pacific Time rather than the time zone that you're based in.
 Also, you couldn't view data for time intervals shorter than one day.

 Today, we're launching two new features that give you more control over how your data is displayed:

 You can now set your time zone so that it's easier to view and understand your data

 You can now view chart data by hour of the day to better understand your customer activity

 You can now set a time zone on the Settings page of Analytics.
 You can get to the settings page by clicking the gear icon at the upper right corner of your screen (screenshot below).
 Once you set your time zone, viewing any metrics for a date range will be based on this time zone you selected (ex: the last seven days of Greenwich Mean Time).
 You can also change your time zone setting any time.

 We're also offering new time intervals when you view event data so that you can see trends charts by month, week, day, and hour.
 This is most useful if you find that your data fluctuates a lot from day to day or even during specific periods within a single day.
 Viewing your event trends on a weekly or monthly basis helps remove noise from your analysis and gives you a clearer view of trends in your business, while viewing on an hourly interval gives you a more specific and detailed view.